notbasketball/WX-CLI/README.md

 * On Arch, the command would be `sudo pacman -S python3`

 ### Installation
 Now, at the top of this page you should see a green `Code` button.
 Click that, download the zip, extract wherever.
+Edit the `config.ini` file with a text editor (Notepad on Windows is fine), and edit your latitude and longitude with `lat` and `lon`, respectively.
 Open a terminal window in the WX-CLI folder.
-Type in `python3 weather.py`, enter your latitude and longitude, and you should be getting data!
+Type in `python3 weather.py`, and you should be getting data!